Monadic second-order model-checking on decomposable matroids: Matroids and Branch-width

 \subsection{Branch Decomposition}

-In this part we define the branch-width of a representable matroid, thanks to the more general notion of connectivity function, which also allows to define the branch-width of a graph.
-I follow the presentation of \cite{Logic_graph_algorithm}.
+In this subsection we define the branch-width of a matroid, thanks to the more general notion of connectivity function, which also allows us to define the branch-width of a graph.
+We follow the presentation of \cite{Logic_graph_algorithm}.